Outstanding Canadians on the Peninsula Committee

 A selection committee of at least three people will be made up of a citizen appointed by Council, a City Council member, and a representative from the White Rock Museum and Archives (staff or Board Member).
 The selection process will focus on the contributions the nominee has made on the establishment, success, health, wellbeing and/or livability of White Rock.
 Decisions of the selection committee shall be final.

 Nominations will come from the general public.
 Nominees must either currently reside on the Semiahmoo Peninsula or have resided on the Semiahmoo Peninsula in the past.
-The public will be notified of the nomination process and must have nominees submitted by May 1 (extended to May 8 for 2018) for inclusion into the program.
+The public will be notified of the nomination process and must have nominees submitted by May 1 for inclusion into the program.

 Nominations must be submitted with a completed nomination form and an accompanying biography of the nominee of approximately 250 words.
 Nomination forms and the announcement of successful recipients will be made available on the City of White Rock website.
 Nomination forms will also be available at City of White Rock facilities.